speee/month-constrain/README.md

 # MonthConstrain

-month_constrain is for managing columns of Date type as month information in ActiveRecord
+month_constrain is for managing columns of Date type as month information in ActiveRecord.
 Converts date information such as `Date.new(2016, 12, 12)` and `"2016-01"` to Date Class.

+Supports Rails 4.x and 5.x releases.

 ## Installation